OrigamingWasTaken/UltraNix.Wiki/F.A.Q..md

 #### Is this supported?
 Not officially.
 Please don't report any bugs occurring with these ports to any official sources, unless you can reproduce them on the Windows build.
 I will provide as much support as I can, but don't be surprised if the devs add a Windows-only library, or remove OpenGLCore, and the game stops working permanently.
-Feel free to open issues in the GitHub repository, or hit me (coatlessali) up in the ULTRAKILL or Newblood Discord servers.
+Feel free to open issues in the GitHub repository, ~~or hit me (coatlessali) up in the ULTRAKILL or Newblood Discord servers~~ though I'm no longer providing support for it.

 ![244906341-86499157-27e0-4c30-bf52-5eb80ff0b064](https://github.com/coatlessali/UltraNix/assets/61166135/4431dfc9-f115-4e56-8fdf-1a34eb1ea24b)